rzjnzk/rzjnzk/README.md

 - Performance.
 - Intuitive GUI and click minimisation.
 - Highly portable, POSIX-compliant shell scripts with a focus on precision and performance.
-- Full-stack apps with React and Express.js.
+- Full-stack application development with React and Express.js.

 ## Public Contribution Stats